Python-PyQt/PyQt6-Docs/descriptions/QtCore/QUrl-FormattingOptions-RemoveFilename-v.rst

     :status: todo
     :value: 0x800
     :realname: QUrl::UrlFormattingOption::RemoveFilename
-    :digest: 9fe4b1e303fbb4ed42fd9600af618ec8
+    :digest: f40e58d5d1c00dc4cebcc51e200ede59

 The filename (i.e. everything after the last '/' in the path) is removed.
-The trailing '/' is kept, unless  is set.
-Only valid if  is not set.
+The trailing '/' is kept, unless StripTrailingSlash is set.
+Only valid if RemovePath is not set.